Patriots Punish Tory Thieves

 Tory’s Den

 Evidence is limited for the Tory’s Den stories on this page.
-The first seems based only on local traditions, repeated in two sources.
+The first story seems based only on local traditions, repeated in two sources and contradicted by a third.
 The second comes from a preacher who collected eyewitness accounts in the mid-1800s, Rev. E.W.
 Caruthers, but does not list his specific sources in this case.[a]
 Believe with caution!

 Walk to the Tory’s Den Trail head at the far end of the parking lot—not the one across from the first lot entrance, though a sign there bears the name, too.
 Take the trail approximately a quarter-mile to its end at a small cave.